Xavierklop/OnTheMap/README.md

 Likewise, if the submission succeeds, then the Information Posting View should be dismissed, returning the app to the Map and Table Tabbed View.
 ## Technical features
+- Use Udacity API to login and logout: authenticate Udacity API requests and delete the session ID to "logout".
-- Use Udacity API to log in.
+- Use Udacity API is to retrieve some basic user information
 - Use Udacity OnTheMap API to get, put and post user location.
 - Use URLSession to manager all API request.
 - Use Decodable to parse JSON.